pinpoint-apm/pinpoint-docker/Readme.md

 Running Pinpoint-Agent docker-compose separately, Examples are [here](https://github.com/naver/pinpoint-docker/tree/master/pinpoint-agent-attach-example).
 Otherwise, you can check how [Pinpoint-Quickstart](https://github.com/naver/pinpoint-docker/blob/master/docker-compose.yml) is attached to Pinpoint-Agent with docker-compose.

+We'll try to create more examples along the way.
+If anyone who can share their dockerfile, it's always welcome.

+## Distributed System

+Until now, every components are in one docker, single-node approach, which is excellent for test and development.
+It provides an easy way to prototype new ideas and use cases, as well as try out new functionality and the latest Pinpoint releases.
+It’s not intended nor supported for production use.

 You can use `docker-compose` and `.env` files under each folder to install the modules separately into several servers.
 If containers are separated, ip configurations in `.env` must be changed within.